These bylaws first became effective on October 31 1999, having

 - The International Council (IC) shall be responsible to the membership

-of IVU for the running of the affairs of IVU between General Meetings
+of IVU for the running of the affairs of IVU.

 by the request of 1/3 of all the International Council members.
 Two

-weeks shall be allowed for replies before votes are counted.
+weeks shall be allowed for replies before the final result is announced.
 Anyone

-- It shall be expected that anyone elected to the IC shall arrange
+- The business of IC shall be discussed via email.
+It shall be expected that anyone elected to the IC shall arrange

 to be reasonably contactable by email.
 Any councillor not contactable